-The intensity of your withdrawals is decided upon the severity of your addiction or dependence, degree of alcohol intake, length and time of the abuse, and previous history of relapses.
-Due to the severe withdrawal symptoms in certain people, it is highly advised against detoxing on your own.
+Alcohol withdrawals can range from mild to severe symptoms.
+The intensity of your withdrawal is decided upon the severity of your addiction or dependence, degree of alcohol intake, length and time of the abuse, and previous history of relapses.
+Due to the severity of withdrawal symptoms in certain people, it is highly advised against detoxing on your own.
 Seek the guidance and advice of your physician or addiction specialist if you wish to overcome your AUD and lead a productive and positive life of sobriety.
 Don’t let the fear of withdrawals stop you from getting the help you deserve.

 Alcohol withdrawals can be divided into two main categories such as acute withdrawals and post-acute withdrawals.

-Acute alcohol withdrawals are usually experienced during the first few days or weeks after your last drink.
-It refers to the common withdrawal symptoms experienced by an alcoholic, such as temporary loss of consciousness, developing delirium tremens, and having seizures.
+Acute alcohol withdrawal syndrome is usually experienced during the first few days or weeks after your last alcohol intake.
+It refers to the common withdrawal symptoms experienced by an individual with AUD, such as temporary loss of consciousness, developing delirium tremens, and having seizures.

 Because of the life-threatening health complications that can arise during severe withdrawal symptoms, it is highly recommended that you never attempt to quit on your own and that you instead stay at a hospital or a specialized rehab facility for treatment.

-Delirium Tremens is a severe and potentially fatal condition brought on by alcohol withdrawal syndrome.
+Delirium Tremens or alcohol withdrawal delirium is a severe and potentially fatal condition brought on by alcohol withdrawal syndrome.
 Symptoms of this condition are most commonly experienced within the first four days after your last drink and, on some occasions, even later.
 If left untreated, DTs can quickly worsen into a life-threatening complication.
-This condition affects 1 out of every 20 people who are experiencing withdrawals.
+This condition affects one out of every 20 people who are experiencing withdrawals.
 Symptoms of delirium tremens include: